Haufe-Lexware/api-style-guide/filtering-sorting-field-selection-and-paging.md

 The sort order for each sort field **MUST** be specified with one of the following prefixes:

 - Plus (U+002B PLUS SIGN, "+") to request an ascending sort order.
-- Minus (U+002D HYPHEN-MINUS, "-") to request a descending sort order..
+- Minus (U+002D HYPHEN-MINUS, "-") to request a descending sort order.

 ###Field selection